Introducing Optimizely Opal

 Each of these components can be broken down into 4 layers:

-1. Planning: a solution to bring teams together to collaborate and plan personalization strategies, align with broader marketing strategies, and devise marketing campaigns
+1. Planning component: a solution to bring teams together to collaborate and plan personalization strategies, align with broader marketing strategies, and devise marketing campaigns

-2. Creating: a solution that allows you to create individual customer segments, personalized customer experiences, and the content they want to see
+2. Creating component: a solution that allows you to create individual customer segments, personalized customer experiences, and the content they want to see

-3. Delivering: an omnichannel solution that decides exactly when, where, and how content and experiences are delivered
+3. Delivering component: an omnichannel solution that decides exactly when, where, and how content and experiences are delivered

-4. Measuring: a solution to analyze, measure and refine results
+4. Measuring component: a solution to analyze, measure and refine results

 A powerful personalization platform will allow marketing teams to unify each of these layers from a single dashboard (you knew we were going to plug our personalization solution).